THE PURPOSE of THE GUITAR EXPLAINED:

 As a teacher of any discipline, I am an absolute "complete-ist" - meaning you can't drive a car with three tires.
 I learned how to play guitar (and paint and draw and write music) by attending what I jokingly call "The Ear and Eye Institute For The Possibly Talented" which means the real world, essentially self-taught - but I see now that with the RIGHT training in what REALLY matters that I may have been even better as a musician and artist ... so that's what I pass on to students.

-NOTE: I am NOT slamming any other teachers in this next statement, but I have noticed that many teachers at your local music store may have a serious lack of guitar-centric (guitar, NOT Piano) theory and are really hobbyists and enthusiasts who are making extra money showing what they know...cool with me, BUT:
+NOTE: I am NOT slamming any other teachers in this next statement, but I have noticed that many teachers at your local music store may have a serious lack of guitar-centric (that means for the guitar, NOT the Piano) theory and are really hobbyists and enthusiasts who are making extra money showing what they know...cool with me, BUT:

 There's only one thing wrong with that: I have overheard some seriously incorrect teachings (and I see it on Youtube all the time, where people go to get free lessons by a teacher who is trying to make extra money in this difficult profession) and one example is the "Pentatonic Minor" (or "Blues") scale...